Layouts

 Encoders without push switch (Just twist, no push)

 Add a "key" to the KLE JSON with e0, e1, etc. as the center label.
-The number will match the encoder ID used in the encoder map.
+The number matches the encoder index used in the encoder map.

 Rotary encoder with a push switch